nationalarchives/tna-design-toolkit/components/pagination/README.md

 ## Content principles
 Consider what the sorting order should be to make the search more relevant.
 The more specific it is to the user's search criteria, the better the search results.

+## Accessibility
+There hasn't been any accessibility testing on this component yet.

 ## Research on this component
 The design, code and guidance here are based on various other pagination components within government departments.
 Our component is using research from [HMCTS Design System](https://hmcts-design-system.herokuapp.com/components/pagination) and [Rural Payments](http://rural-payments-styleguide.herokuapp.com/pagination/).